sciaio/PrintoidLanguages/README.md

 ## Deployment

-Printoid Languages is embedded in Printoid.
-All the changes in this repository wil be included in the next releases of Printoid.
+Printoid Languages is embedded in Printoid as a library.
+All the changes in this repository will be included in the next releases of Printoid.

 ## Authors

-* **Anthony STEPHAN** - *Initial work* - [AnthonySt91](https://github.com/anthonyst91)
+* **Anthony STEPHAN** - *Initial work 🇬🇧 English translations 🇫🇷 French translations * - [AnthonySt91](https://github.com/anthonyst91)

 * **Dmitriy CHERNYY** - *🇷🇺 Russian translations*